I CAN BRING TO LIGHT

 1. THINKING (cont)

-BUT, when we first replace mental distortions (CDs) with positives:
+When we begin to replace mental distortions (CDs) with positives, we may consciously say:

 • “I’ve studied as much as I can & I’m not stupid.